GhulamMohayudinMalik/usod/README.md

 - **Backup History**: Complete list of all available backups with metadata

 #### Settings (`/dashboard/settings`)
-- **Profile Management**: Update username, email, and personal information
+- **Profile Management**: Update username, email, and personal information with real backend integration
-- **Security Settings**: Configure session timeout, login attempts, password expiry
-- **Notification Preferences**: Manage alert settings for different event types
 - **System Information**: View application version, environment, and user statistics
 - **Settings Logging**: All changes are automatically logged for audit purposes
+- **Note**: Non-functional settings (session timeout, login attempts, password expiry, notifications) have been removed as they were only logged but not enforced by the backend

 #### Change Password (`/dashboard/change-password`)
 - Secure password change with current password verification